MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-support-issues.md

 **Workaround**: Run a supported version of DPM for your scenario.

+::: moniker-end

 ## DPM and Azure

 ### DPM as an Azure virtual machine

-**Issue**: DPM can run as an Azure virtual machine, from DPM 2012 R2 Update 3 onwards.
+**Issue**: DPM can run as an Azure virtual machine.
 Be aware of these limitations:

 -   On-premises DPM servers can't protect Azure-based workloads.